jucarmonam/TestEmployees/employesBackend/README.md

 13. ![Alt Text](src/main/resources/images/mavenDeploy.png)
 14. ![Alt Text](src/main/resources/images/cleanDeploy.png)
 15. ![Alt Text](src/main/resources/images/installDeploy.png)
-16. You can go to  http://127.0.0.1:9990 and look in the deployments tab your project deployed and running
+16. You can go to  http://127.0.0.1:9990 and look in the deployments tab your project is deployed and running and its URL
 17. ![Alt Text](src/main/resources/images/appDeployed.png)
 ## Usage